cs-au-dk/TIP/README.md

 ### IntelliJ IDEA

+- Install the Scala end the SBT plugins in IntelliJ.
 - Import the project from the SBT model.
 - Since the `.idea` folder is regenerated from scrach, in order to keep the inspection profiles you need to checkout the `.idea/inspectionProfiles`